 As you can probably see, it is very likely for the respective rooms occupied by different tenants in an HMO to be bedsits.
 If so, then a bedsit would be the single unit that a tenant has exclusive possession of, and the HMO will be the whole residential property.
 This means that an HMO can comprise a number of separate bedsits.

 Let us imagine a property that is made up of two bedsits and one person lives in each.
 This is obviously not an HMO since the statutory requirement is that at least three people must be living in a property for it to count as an HMO.
 Now, let us say that both these people ask their respective partners to move into the bedsits with them, so we have two couples living in the property.
 Would this be an HMO?
 Yes, it would.
 What would this mean for the landlord now?
 Would their legal responsibilities be any different if they went from being the landlord of two bedsits to being the landlord of two bedsits and an HMO?

 As discussed in detail here, there are certain obligations imposed by law on the landlord of a bedsit in addition to their standard landlord responsibilities.
 These range from the fact the bedsit must adhere to the size rules set by the local authority of the council it is located in, to there needing to be at least one smoke detector on the storey where the bedsit is located.
 If the bedsits are in a property which also classifies as an HMO, then the landlord will be under additional obligations, such as the need to obtain an HMO license in order to lawfully rent out the property.
-More details on the responsibilities of an HMO landlord can be found here.
+Read our article on the responsibilities of an HMO landlord.